bryank0h/LearnPythonatNP/README.md

 **10. Download Certificates**
    1. In main menu page, click on "Download Certificates".
    2. Ensure that all internal links are disabled and not shown on the website, and a lottie animation is shown indicating to wait.
    3. Once complete, popup will appear for the user to download certificate(s).
+If user has only scored maximum points for easy mode, only the certificate for easy mode is available for download.
+If user has only scored maximum points for standard mode, only the certificate for standard mode is available for download.
+If user has scored maximum points for both modes, both certificates are available for download.
+If user has not scored maximum points for any difficulty, no certificates will be available for download.
    4. Click "Download".
    5. Ensure that certificate is downloaded properly.